-To use GCHP you need a compute environment with the following software:
+To build and run GCHP you compute environment needs the following software:

 Make (or GNUMake)